-What’s the first thing you think of when you hear someone is moving to Orlando, Florida?
+What’s the first thing you think of when you hear that someone is moving to Orlando, Florida?
 If you’re a non-resident, chances are it has something to do with Disney World, Universal Studios, or simply the winter sun.
 As the top tourist destination in the country, with around 70 million visitors each year, living in Orlando is often overshadowed by theme parks and childhood memories.
-But a move to Orlando will offer its prospect a lot more than a discounted ticket on a FastPass.
+But a move to Orlando will offer its new residents a lot more than just attractions and shows.

 In fact, there are tons of fun things to do in Orlando that have nothing to do with the parks.
 Depending on the neighborhood, you’ll hardly even feel like you’re in the most visited area in the country.
-If you’re lucky, you may even be able to live in a location that can help you avoid some of that infamous Orlando traffic.
+If you move well informed, you may even be able to live in a location that can help you avoid some of that infamous Orlando traffic.

 Find out why tens of thousands of new residents flock to Orlando each year.
 This moving guide includes thirteen tips that have been enhanced with advice from local experts.
 Let’s get started!

-The Metro Orlando population has grown to approximately 2.4 million residents and consists of 4 counties — Lake, Orange, Osceola, and Seminole.
+The Metro Orlando population has grown to approximately 2.4 million residents and consists of four counties — Lake, Orange, Osceola, and Seminole.

 We asked Wemert what features would entice potential residents who think Orlando is nothing more than theme parks and attractions.
 She believes the newly constructed soccer stadium draws fans of all ages together and brings new life to the downtown area.

-For the sake of exploring an Orlando that is much more picturesque than chain restaurants at every corner, we’re going to highlight some older neighborhoods.
+For the sake of exploring an Orlando that is much more picturesque than parks and chain hotels, we’re going to highlight some older neighborhoods.
 Wemert thinks the Milk District and Audubon Park District bring an artistic flare and new flavor to our communities.

 Here are three more of the best historic neighborhoods in Orlando to consider:

-- Thornton Park — You’ll step back in time when walking through Thornton Park.
+- Thornton Park —You’ll step back in time when walking through Thornton Park.
 1920’s bungalows are nestled on brick lined streets and shaded with mature oak trees.
-What’s more, Thornton Park has a variety of prime restaurants and high-end shopping boutiques.
-This neighborhood can get expensive, but it’s ideal for young professionals and is within walking distance to downtown.
+Thornton Park also has a variety of prime restaurants and high-end shopping boutiques.
+This neighborhood can get expensive, but is ideal for young professionals and within walking distance to downtown.

 - College Park — Despite its name, College Park is less about frat parties and more about being a family-centric neighborhood.
 The neighborhood is named after its streets that have acclaimed university names like Yale and Harvard.
 Located Northwest of downtown, this community is packed with more historic homes and brick lined streets, as well as many award-winning restaurants, offering the urban living experience with a small town feel.